Last Updated on October 12, 2023

 For business owners, managing cash flow wisely is a pivotal factor in determining long-term success, particularly for small business owners.
 Given 60% of small businesses struggle with cash flow, it is not a unique problem to have, and owners often look to third parties to assist with these struggles.

 Two of the most common options to help fund a business are invoice factoring and bank lines of credit.
-Because your best financing option will differ depending on several aspects of your business, it is important to analyze these in-depth to learn the difference between invoice factoring vs. bank lines of credit in-depth, including how these financing options differ and what purposes they each serve.
+Because your best financing option will differ depending on several aspects of your business, it is important to analyze invoice factoring vs. bank lines of credit in-depth, including how these financing options differ and what purposes they each serve.

 Invoice factoring is the process of selling outstanding invoices to a third-party company (factoring company).

 First, a factoring company such as altLINE will fund a cash advance of 80-90% of the outstanding invoice.
 This makes for a great way to keep your cash flow consistent, as it removes the process of waiting for your customer to pay an invoice to receive working capital.

 The responsibility is then on your customer and the factoring company to exchange and collect payment.
 Once paid, you receive the remaining 10-20% of the invoice, minus a “factoring fee” (typically 1-5%) charged by the factoring company.

 Cash flow uncertainty and slow paying customers are often to blame when business owners are dealing with cash flow problems.
 Invoice factoring helps tackle both of these challenges at once.